Insurance When You're Pregnant: FAQ

 All states offer Medicaid coverage to pregnant women whose income makes them eligible.
 The amount of money you can earn and still qualify varies by state.

-States have the option to extend Medicaid coverage to pregnant women with incomes up to or over 185% of the federal poverty level, and most states have done so.
-In 2015, that’s roughly $21,590 for an individual.
+States have the option to extend Medicaid coverage to pregnant women with incomes up to or over 185% of the federal poverty level (and most states have done so).
+In 2015, that’s roughly $21,774.50 for an individual.
 Coverage continues through pregnancy, labor, delivery, and the first 60 days after birth.
-If you qualify for Medicaid because of pregnancy, you may still be eligible to buy extra coverage through your state’s Marketplace.
-In some states, women who qualify for Medicaid because of pregnancy only get the pregnancy benefits.
-So you may not be covered for other types of health care.

 Some states may cover your maternity care under the Children's Health Insurance Program.